marcelosancor/TripTelling/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to practice some Web programmer base concepts and techniques, such as <code>html</code>, <code>php</code> and database sysyems.
+This project aims to practice some Web programmer base concepts and techniques, such as <code>html</code>, <code>php</code> and database systems.
 This is part of a Modal project of __École Polytechnique de Paris__.
 This is an evaluated __personal project__ with __educational purposes__.